mastaal/parlhist/README.md

 ```
 Depending on how many years of data you have crawled, this may take several hours.

-Alternatively, you can run the `initialize_database.sh` shell script, which initializes the database with
+Alternatively, you can run the `initialize_database_handelingen.sh` shell script, which initializes
-all Handelingen of both the Eerste Kamer and Tweede Kamer of the parliamentary years 2011/2012 through 2022/2023, and the related Kamerstukken.
+the database with all Handelingen of both the Eerste Kamer and Tweede Kamer of the parliamentary years
+2011/2012 through 2022/2023, and the related Kamerstukken.

 ### Note on memoization
 By default, `parlhist` stores all responses it gets in a raw format.
 If you want to re-create your database,